 Other documentation that the promoter must make available to the buyer and that must be present in the sale transaction is:

 - Plan of the house.

-- Detailed description of the same (useful area, description of the building, etc.).
+- A detailed description of the same (useful area, description of the building, etc.).

-- Memory of the property and description of qualities.
+- The memory of the property and description of qualities.

 - Safeguard of amounts delivered as collateral.